 where $Q$ is the star’s mass quadrupole moment, $J$ its angular momentum, and

 are associated Legendre functions of the second kind.
-In \cite{abramowicz2003} it was pointed that this metric is not consistently truncated, and for this reason it presents some errors.
-Then a corrected metric has been proposed, but Berti et al. \cite{berti2005} studied this metric and found some minor sign errors.
-They proposed the solution that will be the second metric we will be using in this paper and it may be considered as a corrected version of the original Hartle-Thorne metric.
+In \cite{abramowicz2003} it was pointed out that this metric is not consistently truncated, and for this reason, it presents some errors.
+A corrected metric was then proposed, but Berti et al. \cite{berti2005} studied that new metric and found some minor sign errors.
+They proposed the solution that will be the second metric we will be using in this paper, which may be considered a corrected version of the original Hartle-Thorne metric.
 From \cite{berti2005}, the corresponding line element is given by

 where